bartkl/bartkl.github.io/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 Since both directions of the implication hold, we have proven the case for \\(n + 1\\), thereby concluding this proof successfully.

 ## Critical notes
-- Terminology of rounds is confusing: they move inversely compared to rows.
+- Terminology of rounds/turns is confusing: they move inversely compared to rows.
 - The tree is not formally defined.
 This could be done by a recursive definition.
 - Some expressions are vague, like "... we have \\((x, y)\\) as a node on the tree."
 This is intimately related to the lack of a formal definition of the tree mentioned just now.
 - At some point in the proof, I say: